Git, GitHub and Markdown

 • Social interactions:

-• Follow users
+• Follow users.

-• Star projects
+• Star projects.

-• Discover new projects
+• Discover new projects.

-• Forking repositories
+• Forking repositories.

-• Create a copy of a repository
+• Create a copy of a repository.

-• Make changes and contribute back
+• Make changes and contribute back.

 Free features and PRO features

-• Enhanced features with PRO
+• Enhanced features with PRO (access to premium features and software).

 • Free for students - you can apply!